confluentinc/ksql/design-proposals/klip-58-limit-clause-for-pull-queries.md

 the parent node of `QueryProjectNode` in the logical plan.
 The `QueryLimitNode` will then be translated into an operator called the `LimitOperator` in the physical plan by the pull query physical plan builder.
 The `LimitOperator` will wil be the parent operator of `ProjectOperator` in the physical plan.
 The `QueryLimitNode` and `LimitOperator` will store the number of rows to return in them.
+The physical plan will be fanned out to all the hosts (both remote and local) in parallel to execute with the limit being applied to every host individually.

 Functionally, the `LimitOperator` will stop returning rows flowing down from upstream operators in the physical plan topology by keeping a counter of the number of rows returned so far and stop scanning further once the limit is reached.
 This will result in returning the first set of n (where n is the limit requested in the query) rows that it gets from upstream operators and stop scanning for rows after that.
 If the limit isn't reached and we run out of rows to return (exhausting the rows that conform to our query), then the operator will just return.

+In other words, if we have three hosts and we execute a query with `LIMIT 5`, we could potentially scan 15 records (5 from each host), but then after we stream back the first five records to the caller, we'd just stop the response and drop the rest of the queue.

 As an example, if we have a `TABLE` called `ridersNearMountainView` with `Schema: DISTANCEINMILES DOUBLE KEY, RIDERS ARRAY<STRING>, COUNT BIGINT`, and we execute a pull query of the form: